privacy-enhancing-technologies/.github/README.md

 We follow a set of high‑level goals that guide everything we do:

 - **Enable open collaboration.** Provide a neutral home where researchers, developers and organisations can work together on PET research and implementations.
-- **Advance practical PET solutions.** Encourage development of production‑ready tools and frameworks for real‑world use cases such as healthcare, finance, advertising and more.
+- **Advance practical PET solutions.** Encourage development of production‑ready tools and frameworks for real world use cases such as healthcare, finance, advertising and more.
 - **Foster user trust and protect privacy.** Help organisations analyse data securely with tools that keep personal information private, demonstrating a commitment to responsible data practices.
 - **Ensure accessibility and transparency.** Adopt open source practices so PETs are accessible, transparent and globally impactful.
 - **Educate and grow the community.** Share best practices, reference implementations and educational resources so PET adoption accelerates across industries.